 The new province was developed carefully.
 A road, the Via Egnatia, was built and connected Apollonia with the capitals of the former republics.
 Later, this road was continued to Byzantium.
 Macedonia was important, because it protected the wealthy Aegean provinces against raids from northern tribes.
-At the same time, Macedonia was midway between Italy and rich territories of the east, and it comes as no surprise that several important battles during the Roman civil wars were fought in this province: in the battle of Pharsalus, Julius Caesar defeated his enemy Pompey the Great (48), and in the battle of Philippi, Marc Antony and Octavian defeated the assassins of Caesar, Brutus and Cassius (42).
+At the same time, Macedonia was midway between Italy and rich territories of the east, and it comes as no surprise that several important battles during the Roman civil wars were fought in this province: in the battle of Pharsalus, Julius Caesar defeated his enemy Pompey the Great (48), and in the battle of Philippi, Mark Antony and Octavian defeated the assassins of Caesar, Brutus and Cassius (42).

 During the Roman empire this giant province was divided.
 Once the country south of the Danube had been pacified, Moesia and Thrace became independent.
-During the reforms of the reign of Diocletian (284-305), Macedonia received the rank of diocese.
+During the reforms of the reign of Diocletian (r.284-305), Macedonia received the rank of diocese.
 In the territory of the old province, the new provinces Macedonia I (capital: Thessalonica), Macedonia II (Stoboi), Thessalia (Larisa), and Epirus Nova (Dyrrhachaeum) were created, to which Achaea and Creta were added.

 After the battle of Adrianople, in which the Tervingi defeated the Roman emperor Valens (378), the invaders were allowed to settle in Macedonia, which suffered badly.
 Still, Thessalonica remained an important city, guarded by the Second Flavian Legion Constantia, and Macedonia continued to export cereals and timber.
 The emperor Justinian (r.527-565) repaired many buildings and forts, but was unable to prevent that at the end of the sixth century, Macedonia was invaded by the Avars and by Slavic tribes, who reached Thessaloniki, were repelled, returned, and finally settled down.